siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/base.rst

   follows the same structure as the **parameters** element, including the allowed use of fdf-block items.
 This raw interface allows a direct translation of the myriad basis-set options supported by the Siesta program.
-In future we might have a more structured input for basis-set information.
+If not specified, a calculation with only the gamma point is performed.
 See the plugin documentation for more details.

 .. |br| raw:: html